Local moving companies in North Dakota

 Missoula sources: Zumper, Zillow, Numbeo

-- Rent is about 45% more expensive in Missoula than in North Dakota, so be sure to plan ahead and allocate additional funds for both your move-in expenses and ongoing monthly rent.
+- Rent is about 45% more expensive in Missoula than in North Dakota, so be sure to plan ahead and allocate additional funds.

-- Home prices are about 107% higher in Missoula than in North Dakota.
-It's important to factor in increased costs for a down payment, property taxes, and overall homeownership expenses.
+- In Missoula, home prices run about 107% higher than in North Dakota.
+Be prepared for a larger down payment, steeper property taxes, and higher overall homeownership costs.

 How life is different in Missoula from North Dakota

-- Missoula voted Democratic, while North Dakota was Republican.
+- In the last presidential election, Missoula voted Democratic and North Dakota voted Republican.

-- Summer temperatures in Missoula typically reach 85°F, which is about the same as the average 82°F you’re used to in North Dakota.
-That means you won’t have to worry about a major heat increase.
-However, be sure to consider local humidity, weather patterns, and possible shifts in energy costs for a complete picture of what summer living will be like in your new home.
+- Summers in Missoula typically reach highs of 85ºF, which is comparable to the average 82ºF in North Dakota.
+The temps in your new home shouldn’t come as a shock.
+However, be sure to consider the area’s humidity, local weather patterns, and changes in energy expenses for a complete picture of what summer will feel like in your new home.

 - You can expect about 15 inches of rain each year in Missoula, almost the same as the 19 inches you’d encounter in North Dakota.
 Even though the annual rainfall is similar, different weather patterns and rainfall timing might still change up your daily routine.

-- Crime rates in Missoula are higher than in North Dakota, with a crime index of 33.27 compared to 22.74.
-While this doesn’t have to be a dealbreaker, it’s a good idea to look into local crime data and consider how it could impact your everyday life.
+- Crime rates in Missoula are higher than in North Dakota, with a crime index of 33.27 versus 22.74.
+This isn’t necessarily a dealbreaker, but it’s worth researching local safety and thinking about how it might affect your daily life.

 Things to do in Missoula